VOLCANO READY PROJECT - NBC SVG

-A five-day Training Session with Volunteers of the North Windward Communities will be held here this week under the Volcano Ready Community Project.
+A five-day Training Session with Volunteers of the North Windward Communities is being held here this week under the Volcano Ready Community Project.

 Organizers say the training aims to prepare communities to manage potential impacts of La Soufrière Volcano and related hazards.

-The Workshop will be held at the Modern Medical Diagnostic Center at Georgetown, and is now scheduled to open tomorrow Tuesday August 20th at 8:30 am, instead of today, due to the State Funeral slated for today.
+The Workshop will be held at the Modern Medical Diagnostic Center at Georgetown, beginning 8:30 am.

-The opening ceremony will be held on Tuesday morning and will be addressed by Minister of Housing, Informal Human Settlements, Lands and Surveys and Physical Planning, Montgomery Daniel.
+Minister of Housing, Informal Human Settlements, Lands and Surveys and Physical Planning, Montgomery Daniel will address the opening ceremony.

 The “Volcano-Ready Communities in St. Vincent and the Grenadines” project targets 12 communities in the high-risk zones of La Soufrière.